 The ethics committee did not find Dr. Time’s reasoning acceptable.
 It concluded that Time knew that the client had adult male children and male grandchildren.
 He should have recognized this personal and valuable item as a family heirloom.

-Therapists who work in isolation, compared to those in group psychotherapy or counseling practices or clinic/hospital settings, may be more prone to look to clients to of no large scale study, your authors – who have served on several ethics committees, including that of the American Psychological Association – noticed that a disproportionate number of ethics charges were lodged against therapists practicing in relative isolation (e.g. working in a secluded office, an office building with no other practitioners close by, or a private home office).
+Therapists who work in isolation, compared to those in group psychotherapy or counseling practices or clinic/hospital settings, may be more prone to look to clients to fulfill their own needs, compared with those in institutional practice.
+Although we know of no large scale study, your authors – who have served on several ethics committees, including that of the American Psychological Association – noticed that a disproportionate number of ethics charges were lodged against therapists practicing in relative isolation (e.g. working in a secluded office, an office building with no other practitioners close by, or a private home office).
 Most of these cases involved inappropriate and high risk boundary violations.

 Ivan Lonely, M.A. saw clients in a small office on an upper floor of a bank building.
 He admitted feeling cut off from collegial support when questioned by a licensing board regarding a teenage client whose condition deteriorated significantly under his care.
 The parents had charged Lonely with incompetence.

 Perhaps had Mr. Lonely worked in an office with other mental health professionals nearby, or was a member of a peer discussion group, he might have received sound ideas as to how to proceed with this client.
 They may have persuaded him to refer the client to a more suitable colleague, thus avoiding harm to his client as well as to himself.